Holdsclaw returns to Knoxville for Hall of Fame induction

 Holdsclaw is one of three former WNBA stars getting inducted this week.

 Thompson, a nine-time WNBA all-star and two-time Olympic gold medalist, was the No. 1 pick in the inaugural WNBA draft and helped the Houston Comets win the first four WNBA titles.
-Smith, a former Big Ten player of the year for Ohio State, won three Olympic gold medals and played on two WNBA championship teams with the Detroit Shock.
+Smith, a former Big Ten player of the year for Ohio State, played on the Detroit Shock teams that won WNBA championships in 2006 and 2008.

 Dailey, a former Rutgers forward, has worked on Connecticut’s staff throughout Auriemma’s 33-year tenure and has been a part of 11 national championship teams.